mjaysonnn/SpotVerse/running_scripts/README.md

      ./run_all_in_one.sh
      ```
    - The script will prompt you for confirmation before proceeding.
 Press `yes` or `enter` to continue.
-   - Note if you are running Galaxy, you can omit step2_FindLinuxAMI.py in the script, since we have to use the Galaxy AMI.
+   - **Note**: If you are running Galaxy, you can skip the `step2_FindLinuxAMI.py` script, as you will be using the pre-configured Galaxy AMI.

 2. **Launching Spot Instances**:
    - After deploying the initial resources, navigate to the directory containing the Spot Instance scripts:
      - Execute the following Python scripts sequentially to configure and launch your Spot Instances:
-     - Step 1:
        ```bash
        cd step6_SpotInstance
        python3 step1_CreateAndCopySecurityGroup.py
        python3 step2_FindLinuxAMI.py
        python3 step3_StartSpotInstances.py
        ```
    - During the execution of these steps, you may be prompted for additional inputs or confirmations.
-Follow the prompts as instructed, and the rest of the process will be taken care of by the scripts.
+Follow the prompts as instructed, and the scripts will handle the rest.

 ### Cleanup